anza-xyz/octane/README.md

 Octane is a gasless transaction relayer for Solana.
 Octane accepts transactions via an HTTP API, signs them if they satisfy certain conditions and broadcasts to the network.

+It's designed for anyone to be able to run for free on Vercel as a collection of serverless Node.js API functions.

 Transaction fees on Solana are very inexpensive, but users still need SOL to pay for them, and they often don't know (or forget) this.

 Sometimes a good friend (like you!) introduces them to Solana, and explaining that you need to get SOL first to do anything is tricky.